I’ve basically been telling you for two years now that A Gutsy Girl’s Master Kombucha Guide was in the works.

 Once you’ve answered that question, there might be more to answer (also maybe not).

-The one thing I do not want you to do is overthink it.
+The one thing I caution is that you not overthink it.
 If you are drinking kombucha as part of a healthy gut routine and you have recently swapped in booch and out the soda, then STOP listening to all that advice about “too much sugar.”
-Of course I want you to pay attention to that (some brands have far more sugar than others).
-But if you’re simply trying to live a healthier lifestyle and don’t have massive gut issues, kombucha is a far better choice than soda.

 Perspective.